jkitsao/devhook-engineering-blog/_posts/mpesa-cloudflare-durable-reactive-stk.md

 - [🎥 Intro to Durable Objects (YouTube)](https://www.youtube.com/watch?v=qF2PuYnBahw&pp=ygUQZHVyYWJsZSBvYmplY3RzIA%3D%3D)
 - [🎥 How Durable Objects and D1 Work: A Deep Dive with Josh Howard](https://www.youtube.com/watch?v=C5-741uQPVU)

-Once you’re familiar with the basics, it’s time to put everything together and **build our payment tracking solution**.
+Once you’re familiar with the basics, it’s time to put everything together and build our payment tracking solution.

 ---

 ### Create the Payment Durable Object

-For this implementation, each Durable Object will manage a **single payment session** from start to finish.
+For this implementation, each Durable Object will manage a single payment session from start to finish.
-Think of it like a **mini-payment controller** that handles everything related to one transaction in isolation.
+Think of it like a mini-payment controller that handles everything related to one transaction in isolation.

 Here’s what it does: